 The Phantom of Theology: Arendt on Judgment and Evil

-Let me start by saying that if we are indeed discussing in this conference an intellectual focus on the world – or an “investments in the world” – Hannah Arendt’s postwar writings should be considered as a representative example.
-There are, I think, enough scholarly takes of Arendt that accentuate her being a kind of a torchbearer of “pro-cosmic” love of the world, or of the “secular” turn towards the worldly – what Peter Gordon for example called her “non-metaphysical account of the public world.”
-However, what I, and I believe also many people in this room, share, is an interest in weighing this investment in the world against its constant engagement with theology.
-And what I would like to explore are two, I would argue interrelated, areas of Arendt’s thought that may demonstrate such secular-theological relation.
-The first is Arendt’s discussion of “the problem of evil” which I would like to associate with Arendt’s retort to gnostic dualism.
-The second is Arendt’s unfinished theory of judgment and the way in which it could be traced back to its sources in the Roman immanent theology – a theology that Arendt declared lost for modernity.
+Let me begin by saying that if we are discussing in this conference “investment in the world,” an intellectual focus on the world, then Hannah Arendt’s postwar writings should be considered as a representative example.
+There are scholarly takes on Arendt that accentuate her being a kind of torchbearer for “pro-cosmic” love of the world, or for the “secular” turn towards the worldly.
+Peter Gordon called this orientation her “non-metaphysical account of the public world.”
+However, I, and presumably many others in this room, share an interest in weighing Arendt’s investment in the world against her constant engagement with theology.
+Today, I want to explore two interrelated areas of Arendt’s thought that demonstrate such secular-theological relations.
+The first is Arendt’s discussion of “the problem of evil” which I would like to associate with Arendt’s response to Gnostic dualism.
+The second is Arendt’s unfinished theory of judgment and how its sources can be traced to Roman immanent theology – a theology that Arendt declared lost for modernity.

-(1) I would like to open with exploring Arendt’s engagement with evil.
-In 1945, profoundly shaken, no doubt, by the horrors of Nazism, Arendt proclaimed that “the problem of evil will be the fundamental question of postwar intellectual life in Europe.”
-And one could fairly say that this “problem” underlay much of her investigations in the 1950s and 1960s —from her examination of totalitarianism and anti-Semitism to her political writings.
-Yet, over the course of these two decades, Arendt’s treatment of evil was also dominated by a clear shift from a definition of evil as “radical” or “absolute” to her later claim that evil is “banal” – and I think it is hard to imagine a term that is more associated with Arendt, and with the controversies surrounding her work, than that of the “banality of evil.”
+(1) Let me open by exploring Arendt’s engagement with the concept of evil.
+In 1945, no doubt profoundly shaken by the horrors of Nazism, Arendt proclaimed that “the problem of evil will be the fundamental question of postwar intellectual life in Europe.”
+One could fairly say that this “problem” was at the root of her work in the 1950s and 1960s which included her examinations of totalitarianism and anti-Semitism and various political writings.
+Over these two decades, there was a clear shift in Arendt’s treatment of evil, from a focus on “radical” or “absolute” evil to her later analysis of how evil can be “banal.”
+It is hard to imagine a term more associated with Arendt and the controversies surrounding her work, than the “banality of evil.”

-For example, in her book “The Burden of Our Time” (published in 1951) Arendt speaks of “unpunishable, unforgivable, absolute evil which could no longer be understood and explained by the evil motives of self-interest, greed, covetousness, resentment, lust for power, and cowardice.”
-Here, she expands rather loosely on Kant’s concept of absolute evil (representing for Kant a transcendental condition, for any deviation (Abweichung) from the moral law), by making absolute evil a force in action.
-As such a force, it relates to what Arendt terms “the demonic” which “transcends the realm of human affairs and the potentialities of human power,” both of which it destroys whenever it appears.
-Absolute evil is therefore a potency that is separated not only from human “evil motives” but also from human explanation, or else from the possibility to explain such evil from a human standpoint.
+To illustrate this shift, in her book “The Burden of Our Time” (published in 1951), Arendt speaks of “unpunishable, unforgivable, absolute evil which could no longer be understood and explained by the evil motives of self-interest, greed, covetousness, resentment, lust for power, and cowardice.”
+Here, she is expanding rather loosely on Kant’s concept of absolute evil (representing for Kant a transcendental condition, for any deviation (Abweichung) from the moral law), by making absolute evil a force in action.
+As such a force, it relates to what Arendt terms “the demonic” which “transcends the realm of human affairs and the potentialities of human power,” destroying both whenever it appears.
+Absolute evil is therefore a potency that is separated not only from human “evil motives” but also from human explanation, or at least from the possibility of being explained from a human standpoint.

-A decade later, nonetheless, Arendt speaks – in contrast – of evil as “banal”, a concept that culminated in her the famed passage from her “Eichmann in Jerusalem.”
-Let me read the passage in full:
+A decade later, nonetheless, Arendt writes of evil as “banal”, a treatment that culminated in a famed passage from Eichmann in Jerusalem that I want to read for you:

 “He [Eichmann] was not stupid.
 It was sheer thoughtlessness—something by no means identical with stupidity—that predisposed him to become one of the greatest criminals of that period.
-And if this is ‘banal’ and even funny, if with the best will in the world one cannot extract any diabolical or demonic profundity from Eichmann, that is still far from calling it commonplace.”
+And if this is ‘banal’ and even funny, if with the best will in the world, one cannot extract any diabolical or demonic profundity from Eichmann, that is still far from calling it commonplace.”